Leseratte10/compile-devkitARM-r32/README.md

-The original binaries for devkitARM r32 cannot be downloaded anymore (except for the Windows build from my archive at https://wii.leseratte10.de), thus I am providing this Dockerfile that downloads the necessary sources from my archive and then compiles a working devkitARM r32 for Linux.
+The original binaries for devkitARM r32 cannot be downloaded anymore (except for the Windows build from my archive at https://wii.leseratte10.de), thus I am providing these Dockerfiles that run on Debian squeeze, Debian buster, Ubuntu Bionic and Ubuntu Focal (and probably on other versions, too, if you modify them a bit).
+The Dockerfiles then compile a working devkitARM r32 for that particular distribution.